Kelly McGillis: Television

-McGillis' early television roles included a part on the daytime soap One Life to Live in 1984.
+McGillis's early television roles included a part on the daytime soap One Life to Live in 1984.

 She starred in the 1984 television movie Sweet Revenge (also known as Bittersweet Revenge) with Alec Baldwin.

 Other television films during the 1980s included Private Sessions in 1985, and as a narrator in Santabear's First Christmas.
 She also narrated the documentary Out of Ireland for PBS in 1995.

 Stage

 While at Juilliard she performed in William Congreve's Love for Love, directed by John Bletchley.
 She appeared in a couple of off-broadway and Broadway theater productions during the 1980s in New York City.

-During the late-1980s and through the mid-2000s, McGillis was a featured actress at the prestigious Shakespeare Theatre Company in Washington DC.
+During the late-1980s and through the mid-2000s, McGillis was a featured actress at the prestigious Shakespeare Theatre Company in Washington, D.C.
 In 2002, she appeared in production of John Webber's play "The Duchess of Malfi" at the Shakespeare Theatre, Washington, DC.

 In 2004, she appeared in the stage play The Graduate as Mrs. Robinson, touring the United States.
 McGillis starred in a Pasadena Playhouse stage production of The Little Foxes by Lillian Hellman in May 2009, co-starring with Julia Duffy.

 Her stage work includes: Don Juan (1982), The Sea Gull (1985), Peccadillo (1985), The Merchant of Venice (1988), Twelfth Night (1989), Mary Stuart (1990), The Merry Wives of Windsor (1990), Hedda Gabler (1994), Mourning Becomes Electra (1997), A Midsummer Night's Dream (1999), Measure for Measure (1999) and The Graduate (2004), together with additional roles in Love for Love, Six Characters in Search of an Author, Three Sisters and The Winter's Tale.

 She also appeared in a production of Frankie and Johnny in the Clair de Lune by Terrence McNally, which toured the United Kingdom in 2010.

 Return to film and TV

 She began working in television again in 2006, then in 2007 joined the cast of Showtime's The L Word for its fifth season.

 She had a role in the 2010 vampire film Stake Land, directed by Jim Mickle, starring alongside Nick Damici, Connor Paolo and Danielle Harris.

 McGillis was featured in a breast cancer docu-drama titled 1 a Minute, released in 2010.

-She starred in Ti West's 2011 thriller The Innkeepers, We Are What We Are and Tio Papi in 2013, Grand Street, Love Finds You in Sugarcreek, Ohio (which was McGillis' third Amish-themed film), Z Nation, and an episode of Sisters of Mercy in 2014, and Blue in 2015.
+She starred in Ti West's 2011 thriller The Innkeepers, We Are What We Are and Tio Papi in 2013, Grand Street, Love Finds You in Sugarcreek, Ohio (which was McGillis's third Amish-themed film), Z Nation, and an episode of Sisters of Mercy in 2014, and Blue in 2015.